lbellomo/taw_scraper/readme.md

 [ ] skip invalid pages
 [ ] skip page in timeout errors
-[ ] continue scraper for long runs
+[ ] wait 20 seconds in consecutive requests
+[ ] skip the limitation of 10 request in a hour